Battle of al-Harra: Political and pious opposition to Yazid

-Most of the Medinans, and many in the wider Muslim community, sympathized with Ibn al-Zubayr amid general uncertainty about the stability of Umayyad rule and the prospects of Ibn al-Zubayr coming to power.
+Most of the Medinans, and many in the wider Muslim community, sympathized with Ibn al-Zubayr amid general uncertainty about the stability of Umayyad rule and the prospect of Ibn al-Zubayr coming to power.
 Reports of impious behavior by Yazid, including entertainment by singing girls and a pet monkey, contributed to prevailing attitudes in Medina of his unsuitability as caliph.
 The Medinans mainly consisted of the Ansar (native Medinans who had hosted and allied with Muhammad after his emigration from Mecca in 622) and the Muhajirun (Muhammad's early supporters who had emigrated with him).
 The Muhajirun were predominantly from the Quraysh, the tribe to which Muhammad, Ali, and the Umayyads all belonged.
-At the time of the opposition to Yazid, the Medinans were mostly the children of these two factions, i.e., Islam's first military generation, and felt threatened at the potential loss of the inherited military pensions brought about by Umayyad fiscal reforms; the reforms called for pensions to be given only in exchange for active military service.
+At the time of the opposition to Yazid, the Medinans were mostly the children of these two factions, which collectively represented Islam's first military generation, and felt threatened at the potential loss of the inherited military pensions brought about by Umayyad fiscal reforms.
+The reforms called for pensions to be given only in exchange for active military service.

 To reconcile with the Medinans, Yazid requested they send a delegation to his court in Damascus.
 Uthman ibn Muhammad organized the Medinan embassy.
 Yazid attempted to win over the delegates by lavishing them with gifts and money.
 This proved fruitless when the delegates returned and incited the people of Medina with accounts detailing Yazid's scandalous lifestyle.
 The most vociferous critic among the delegates was Abd Allah ibn Hanzala.
-He declared that he and his sons would fight against Yazid should others not help him, and though Yazid respected him, he would use the gifts the latter gave him against the caliph.
-Meanwhile, Ibn al-Zubayr took control of Mecca in September 683 and allied with Ibn Hanzala in opposition to Yazid.
+He declared that he and his sons would fight against Yazid should others not join him, and though Yazid respected him, he would use the gifts the latter gave him against the caliph.
+Ibn al-Zubayr took control of Mecca in September 683 and allied with Ibn Hanzala in opposition to Yazid.
 The leaders of the Medinan opposition dismissed counsel from Yazid's messengers and friends in Damascus to avoid rebellion as attempts to undermine the unity of the Medinans.
-Prominent exceptions to this united bloc in Medina included the Alids (family of Ali), Abd Allah ibn Umar ibn al-Khattab, son of the second caliph, and the companion of Muhammad Abu Barza; all of them viewed the anti-Umayyad opposition in the Hejaz as engaging in a struggle for power and wealth rather than for a just and pious cause.
+Prominent exceptions to this united bloc included the Alids (family of Ali), Abd Allah ibn Umar ibn al-Khattab, son of the second caliph, and the companion of Muhammad Abu Barza.
+They all considered the anti-Umayyad opposition in the Hejaz to be fighting for power and wealth rather than for a just and pious cause.